 - Measuring other parts of the structure

-- Using ridge cut as a reference point to cut birdsmouth
+- Using ridge cut as a reference point to mark birdsmouth location

 - Making the seat & heel and tail cut